Born This Way (song): Commercial performance

 "Born This Way" debuted at number 14 on the Billboard Pop Songs chart with 4,602 plays after three days of availability, the highest detections total by a debuting song in the chart's history.
 It was the second-highest debut on that chart, behind Mariah Carey's "Dreamlover" (1993) which debuted at number 12.
 In its seventh week on the chart, "Born This Way" reached the top, becoming Gaga's seventh number-one song there, thus tying her with Pink and Rihanna as the artist's with the most number one songs on the chart.
 In addition, the song broke the overall airplay debut record with a first week audience of 78.5 million, entering at number six on the Radio Songs chart; this feat surpassed Janet Jackson's "All for You" (2001) which had debuted at number nine with an audience of 70 million.
 "Born This Way" topped the chart after seven weeks, becoming her second number-one radio song after "Paparazzi".
 "Born This Way" topped the Japan Hot 100 and Hot Dance Club Songs charts, reached top-ten on Latin Pop Airplay and Adult Contemporary, and number 11 on Adult Top 40 charts.
 "Born This Way" took the number one position in its debut week in Canada, remaining atop the Canadian Hot 100 for seven weeks.

 On February 20, 2011, the single debuted at number one in Australia on the official ARIA Singles Chart, becoming Gaga's third number-one single there, and the highest selling song to debut at the top.
 "Born This Way" was certified eight times platinum by the Australian Recording Industry Association (ARIA) for shipment of 560,000 copies of the single.
 The single debuted at number one on the New Zealand RIANZ charts, becoming Gaga's second number-one single there after "Poker Face" (2008).
-It was certified platinum by the Recording Industry Association of New Zealand (RIANZ) for shipment of 15,000 copies of the single.
+It was certified triple platinum by Recorded Music NZ (RMNZ) for sales of 90,000 equivalent units.
 In the United Kingdom, "Born This Way" logged first week sales of 60,000 digital copies, landing it at number three on the UK Singles Chart, which became its peak position.
 It sold 625,000 copies in 2011 in the UK and 1.4 million copies by January 2025, with 81 million streams.
 Elsewhere, the song was a very commercial success, debuting atop the charts in Austria, Belgium (Flanders), Germany, Spain, Japan, Israel, Mexico, Switzerland, Finland, Slovakia, Poland, Ireland, and the Netherlands while debuting in the top ten in Italy, France (becoming Gaga's eighth top ten in the country at this time), Sweden, Portugal, Greece, Czech Republic and Norway.
 In addition, it debuted at number-four in Denmark and then moved to the second spot.
 "Born This Way" had sold 8.2 million digital copies by November 2011 and had become the fifth best-selling digital single of the year, worldwide.